gbroxey/blog/wip2.md

 ---

-This is the third post in a series on density.
-Read [Density and GCDs][density1] and [Nearly Disjoint Dilations: Primes][density2] first.
+This is the third post in a series on density, which is the least popular subject on my blog but perhaps my favorite one to talk about - very unfortunate for everybody.
+Make sure to read [Density and GCDs][density1] and [Nearly Disjoint Dilations: Primes][density2] first!

 Here is the conjecture we continue to contemplate: